rochiecuevas/shared_accommodations/README.md

 q_mean = mon_rate_df2.resample("Q-NOV").mean()
 ```

-The quarterly data could then be plotted and saved as an svg file.
+The quarterly data was plotted and saved as an svg file.

 ```python
 # Plot data by quarter